oliverjantar/rust_course/homework_11/README.md

 $ cargo run --bin server
 ```

 # Client

 Chat client is a TCP client that connects to a server.
 It allows users to send text messages, images and files to other connected clients.

 ### Authentication
 When client is started, it connects to the server on a given host and port.
 It then asks for a username and password to authenticate with the server.
 If the user with a given username doesn't exist, it is created and user can login in the future.
-If the user exists, the password is verified agains the stored hash and
-response is sent back to the client.
+If the user exists, the password is verified agains the stored hash and response is sent back to the client.
 Just follow the messages in the standard output.

+User's password is hashed using `PBKDF2` algorithm with `SHA512` hash function and 100_000 iterations.
+The salt is randomly generated for each user and stored in the database.

 If you enter an incorrect password, you need to enter username and password again.
 ```